faiz-aljohani/Teammate/README.md

 </p>

 # phase 2
-In registerPage.html use the following to register succesfully:
+In registerPage.html use the following to register succesfully: <br/>
-fullname:  admin
+fullname:  admin<br/>
-Password: 123456
+Password: 123456<br/>
-Leave other fields blank
+Leave other fields blank<br/>

 ## navigating to different web pages
 The navbar is the main way to navigate between html pages.